Haligwell History, Family Crest & Coats of Arms

 Early History of the Haligwell family

 This web page shows only a small excerpt of our Haligwell research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Haligwell History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Haligwell History in all our PDF Extended History products and printed products wherever possible.

 Haligwell Spelling Variations